S and S Machine

 employees have a combined total of 376 years service for an average of

 just over 13 years per employee.
-Our plant manager, Jay Molander, has been
+Our plant manager, Jay Molander, has

 Our Safety Record